 Linden Trees flower for two weeks sometime between May and July depending on location and year to year weather conditions.
 At any given point during the two-week flowering period, a single tree will posses flowers at all stages of development hanging downward from leaf stalks.
 Groupings range from 4 to 40 flowers in an inflorescence.

-Trees begin flowering at about 15 years of age and continue throughout the life of the tree, but flowers are difficult to forage from adult specimens that have reached the canopy.
+Trees begin flowering at about 15 years of age and continue throughout the life of the tree.
+Since mature lindens are huge trees, it can be difficult to forage from adult specimens that have reached the canopy.
 Look for a tree that is at least 2 inches in diameter and watch carefully during the flowering season for bud formation.

 The flowers have a strong sweet smell, like honeysuckle or jasmine.
 They taste as floral as they smell, with the added flavor of a little sweet green asparagus.
-They can be eaten fresh or made into teas, tinctures or floral waters.
+They can be eaten fresh or made into medicinal linden tea or tincture.

 Medicinally, they’re most commonly used as a sedative and in the treatment of anxiety, similar to how chamomile is used today.
 They’re also used in the treatment of colds and flus, as well as respiratory issues.
 The flowers are sedative, expectorant, diuretic and antiseptic.
 (Source)